Kirk DeMicco: The Croods

-In 2013, DeMicco co-wrote and co-directed DreamWorks Animation's The Croods with Chris Sanders.
+In 2013, DeMicco co-wrote and co-directed DreamWorks Animation's The Croods with Chris Sanders, which they also both co-wrote the film's theme song Shine Your Way.
 DeMicco began writing the film with John Cleese in 2005.
 The Croods grossed over $582 million worldwide at the box office, and was nominated for the Academy Award for Best Animated Feature.
 It was also nominated for a Golden Globe.
-DeMicco and Sanders then worked on The Croods sequel for three and a half years, before its cancellation in late 2016, until it was revived a year later.
+DeMicco and Sanders then worked on The Croods sequel for three and a half years, before its cancellation in late 2016, until it was revived a year later, where they were replaced by Joel Crawford.

 Vivo

 In December 2016, it was reported that DeMicco was directing Vivo for Sony Pictures Animation released on August 6, 2021.
-Lin-Manuel Miranda wrote new songs for this musical animated feature.
+Lin-Manuel Miranda wrote new songs for the musical animated feature.
 Lin-Manuel Miranda reported that Vivo has been 10 years in the making and that it's in amazing shape.
 And that and Quiara [Alegría Hudes], my cowriter on [In the] Heights, is working on the screenplay with Kirk [De Micco], our director."
-In May of 2021, it was reported that Netflix has licensed all global rights, sans China, to Sony Pictures Animation’s Vivo.
-The movie, directed by Oscar nominee DeMicco, was written by DeMicco and Pulitzer Prize winner Quiara Alegría Hudes, who wrote the book for Miranda’s Tony-winning Broadway musical In the Heights.
+In May of 2021, it was reported that Netflix has licensed all of the film's global rights, sans China.
+The movie was written by DeMicco and Pulitzer Prize winner Quiara Alegría Hudes, who wrote the book for Miranda's Tony-winning Broadway musical In the Heights.
 Said Miranda, “Bringing Vivo to life has been an incredible artistic journey.
 I couldn’t ask for better creative partners than Kirk, Quiara, Alex and the entire team at Sony Animation.
 I’m so excited Vivo will have a home at Netflix, where kids of all ages will be able to enjoy the film’s songs and adventures again and again.”

 Ruby Gillman, Teenage Kraken

-In March 2023, DeMicco was announced as the director for Ruby Gillman, Teenage Kraken (replacing the film's original director Paul Tibbitt), scheduled for release on June 30, 2023.
+In March 2023, DeMicco was announced as the director for the animated teen comedy film Ruby Gillman, Teenage Kraken (replacing the film's original director Paul Tibbitt), which was released on June 30, 2023.

+Margie Claus

+In July 2025, DeMicco was announced as the director of Warner Bros.
+Pictures Animation's Margie Claus, scheduled to be released on November 5, 2027.